Hazegard/Goauld-doc/content/en/03-server/03-access_control.md

 > [!NOTE]
-> Multiple access tokens can be provided to segment user access.
+> Multiple access tokens can be provided, each independently issuable and revocable.
+All tokens grant identical access; there is no per-token scoping or segmentation of what a given token can do.

 ### Admin access token